jacobm3/vault-local-demo/test-audit-hang/README.md

 - TCP RST
   - The remote server is up but there is no process listening on that port, so the TCP/IP stack sends an immediate RST, letting Vault know there's no service there.
   - Can also happen if a firewall blocks the connection with a reject/RST policy
-  - Vault will immediately understand this audit device won't work and moves to the next one.
+  - Vault immediately understands this audit device won't work and moves to the next one.
   - Vault responds to the client quickly.
 - No response from log server
   - Either no response to TCP SYN, or no ACK on established connection